unoplatform/uno.extensions/doc/04-Configuration.md

 }
 ```

-To use appsettings.json file packaged as embedded resources in the application
+To use appsettings.json file packaged as embedded resources in the application:
 ```csharp
 private IHost Host { get; }